wcj365/python-stats-dataviz/assignments/project_01.md

 ## Step 4.
 Use WDX to explore the topics and indicators of your interests
 - Try to utilize all charts provided by WDX
 - Download the charts that are insightful
-- Taking notes of your understanding of the charts
+- Taking note of your understanding of the charts
     - what does it reveal to you?
 ## Step 5.
 Write a report using Markdown format to document your effort
 - Think of yourself writing a blog that will be published on the web.